getfem/getfem/doc/sphinx/source/userdoc/model_continuation.rst

 Then :math:`\tau_{\mathrm{BP}}(Y(s))` changes its sign at :math:`s = \bar{s}`.

 Obviously, if one takes :math:`B`, :math:`C` and :math:`d` randomly, it is highly possible that they satisfy the requirements above.
-Then, by taking the vectors :math:`Y` and :math:`T` supplied by the correction at each continuation step and monitoring the signs of :math:`\tau_{\mathrm{BP}}`, a numerical continuation method is able to detect bifurcation points.
+Consequently, the numerical continuation method is able to detect bifurcation points by taking the vectors :math:`Y` and :math:`T` supplied by the correction at each continuation step and monitoring the signs of :math:`\tau_{\mathrm{BP}}`.

 Once a bifurcation point :math:`\bar{Y}` is detected by a sign change :math:`\tau_{\mathrm{BP}}(Y_{j}) \tau_{\mathrm{BP}}(Y_{j+1}) < 0`, it can be